RoberAgro/nurbspy/README.md

 - Methods to compute u- and v-isoparametic curves
 - Methods to visualize the surface using the Matplotlib library

 In addition,  `nurbspy` can work with real and complex data types natively.
-This allows to compute accurate shape derivatives using the complex step method and avoid the numerical error incurred by finite-difference derivative approximations.
-Shape sensitivity information is necessary to solve shape optimization problems with many design variables using gradient based-optimization algorithms.
+This allows to compute accurate (down to [machine epsilon!](https://en.wikipedia.org/wiki/Machine_epsilon)) shape derivatives using the [complex step method](https://blogs.mathworks.com/cleve/2013/10/14/complex-step-differentiation/) and avoid the numerical error incurred by finite-difference derivative approximations.
+This shape sensitivity information is necessary to solve shape optimization problems with many design variables using gradient based-optimization algorithms.
 To our knowledge, `nurbspy` is the only Python package that provides the flexibility to work with complex numbers right away.

 ## Installation

 `nurbspy` has the following mandatory runtime dependencies: